Noah Sheetz, photography by Jane Feldman

-At the Farm at the Abode in New Lebanon, the last of the season’s root vegetables and winter greens are harvested in early winter and packed into their root cellar.
+At the Abode Farm CSA in New Lebanon, the last of the season’s root vegetables and winter greens are harvested in early winter and packed into their root cellar.
 Photographer Jane Feldman visited the root cellar in the winter of 2014 where she stocked up on winter squash, carrots, beets, potatoes and cabbage.
 For three solid days Jane lived on soul-warming classic winter soups like butternut squash and ginger bisque and borscht.

 I’m amazed at how much food is still around even in the middle of January.
 The ground is snowy and frozen but there’s still plenty of delicious local food to eat.

 From farm to soup, Jane cooked with seasonal ingredients as the January snow piled up outside of her house in New Lebanon.
 The process started at the Abode’s root cellar where Jane, an Abode Farm CSA member, went foraging for ingredients.
 As she washed root vegetables and hacked them up for soup, she watched the whole cycle of food, from field to compost, unfold.

 I was fascinated to see the whole cycle of food – from its harvest at the farm, to the root cellar, to my kitchen where it was made into a delicious meal, and finally to the compost pile, where the leftover vegetable trimmings were discarded.